Article

 Inexperienced Advisors

 While many people claim they have ESOP expertise, relatively actually few have meaningful or relevant ESOP transaction experience.
 For example, just because an attorney has ERISA experience does not automatically mean they have substantial ESOP transaction experience.
-Valuation firms that may have a lot of experience in your industry may know little about ESOP-specific issues.
+Valuation firms that may have a lot of experience in your industry may know little about ESOP-specific issues, and ESOP appraisals have a unique set of federal requirements.
 ESOP valuation firms may not have done more complex ESOP transactions.
 Third-party administrators (TPAs) for 401k plans are not automatically qualified to be ESOP TPAs.
 Very few TPAs have specific expertise in ESOP administration.

 You should not select your ESOP advisors because they are local, inexpensive, or just claim to have done this before.
 Inexperienced advisors are more prone to errors, not giving you the full array of possible transaction structure options, and may even cost more in the end.
+Hiring a local advisor is always easier, but in the case of ESOPs, you should always put more weight on ESOP-specific expertise.
 Experienced advisors may cost more but are likely to provide the most thorough and balanced ESOP guidance.
 Our service provider directory is a great place to start, and you should always ask for references.

 Advisor Bias and Blind Spots